Gino Cimoli: Professional baseball career

-Cimoli played on the Pirates' 1960 championship team, which defeated the New York Yankees in seven games.
-He was primarily the Pirates' fourth outfielder in 1960 and often platooned with center fielder Bill Virdon.
+Cimoli played on the Pirates' 1960 World Series championship team, which defeated the New York Yankees in seven games.
+He was primarily the Pirates' fourth outfielder in 1960, batting .267 in 101 games, sometimes platooning in center field with Bill Virdon (he played 58 games in center field that year), while also playing some in both left field (27 games) and right field (17 games).
 After left fielder Bob Skinner injured his thumb in Game 1 of the World Series, Cimoli started Games 2–6 in left field.
 Cimoli returned to the bench in Game 7 when Skinner returned.

-In the eighth inning, with the Pirates trailing 7–4, Cimoli, pinch-hitting for pitcher Roy Face, led off with a single off Bobby Shantz, advanced to second on Virdon's bad-hop grounder, which struck Yankee shortstop Tony Kubek in the throat, then scored on Dick Groat's single, the first run in a five-run inning to give the Pirates a 9–7 lead.
+In the eighth inning of Game 7, with the Pirates trailing 7–4, Cimoli, pinch-hitting for pitcher Roy Face, led off with a single against Bobby Shantz, advanced to second on Virdon's bad-hop grounder, which struck Yankee shortstop Tony Kubek in the throat, then scored on Dick Groat's single.
+This was the first run in a five-run inning to give the Pirates a 9–7 lead.
 The Pirates gave the lead away in the ninth before finally winning the game in the bottom half on Bill Mazeroski's lead-off home run.

-On June 15, 1961, the Pirates traded Cimoli to the Milwaukee Braves for Johnny Logan.
+Cimoli had played in 21 games for the Pirates, batting .299, when on June 15, 1961, the Pirates traded Cimoli to the Milwaukee Braves for Johnny Logan.
+He played in only 37 games for the Braves, batting a meager .197.
 The Kansas City Athletics selected Cimoli from the Braves in the Rule 5 draft after the season.
-The Athletics released Cimoli on May 29, 1964, and he signed with the Baltimore Orioles that day.
+In 1962, he played a full season for the Athletics, batting .275, and leading the American League in triples with 15.
+In 1963, he played another full season for Kansas City, batting .263 with 11 triples.
+The following year he played sparingly, and the Athletics released Cimoli on May 29, 1964.

+He signed with the Baltimore Orioles that same day.
+He played in only 38 games for the Orioles, and batted .138.
+He was assigned to the Rochester Red Wings of the Triple-A International League, playing in 45 games with a .315 batting average.
 Released by the Orioles before the 1965 season, Cimoli signed with the California Angels on April 10, 1965.
 He appeared in his final major league game on May 7, and was released on May 14.
+He finished his professional career with the Spokane Indians of the Pacific Coast League, under manager, and former Dodger teammate, Duke Snider.

+In 10 major league seasons, he had a .265 batting average with 808 hits and 44 home runs.